What are the most spectacular roads in Spain?

 Salto de la Cabra is a mountain pass at an elevation of 1.109m (3,638ft) above the sea level, located in the autonomous community of Cantabria, in northern Spain.
 The climb is simply terrible, hitting an 18% of gradient.

-Puerto del Tremedal is a high mountain pass at an elevation of 1.642m (5,387ft) above the sea level, located in the province of Ávila, Castile and León, in Spain.
+Puerto del Tremedal is a high mountain pass at an elevation of 1,642m (5,387ft) above sea level, located in the province of Ávila, Castile and León, in central Spain.
+This pass is a classic ascent in the Sierra de Gredos, known for its cycling heritage and demanding slopes.

 Road trip guide: Conquering the Besurta Refuge